lookit/lookit-api/docs/source/local-frame-development.md

 To participate in a study locally, you need demographic data and a child attached to the logged in user, as well as a study.
 Video data is saved and responses are saved to your local server.
 The URL for participating is `studies/study_uuid/child_uuid`.
 To fetch studies, navigate to <http://localhost:8000/api/v1/studies/>.
 Copy the id of the study you created earlier.
 To fetch children, navigate to <http://localhost:8000/api/v1/children/>.
 Copy the id of your child.

 Finally, to participate in a study, navigate to <http://localhost:4200/studies/study_id/child_id>, replacing study_id and child_id with the ids you obtained from the API.

+## Using https

+If using https locally, replace the <http://localhost:4200> addresses with <https://localhost:4200>.
+You may need to adjust browser settings to allow using https with the self-signed certificate.
+For instance, in Chrome, set Camera and Microphone permissions at <chrome://settings/content/siteDetails?site=https://localhost:4200>.